vitaly-t/text-wrap/README.md

 Reasons for using it:

 * Separate initialization for header + footer is necessary for fast file processing.
-* Automatic verification for header + footer presence to avoid their duplication.
+* Customizable verification for header + footer presence to avoid their duplication.

 ## Installing